Amolghogale/Iris-Species/README.md

 Classify iris plants into three species in this classic dataset.

-Practice Skills: This classification is done by using Python
+Practice Skills: This classification is done by using Python.